JohnBra/actix-mongodb-example/README.md

 Inspired by [mehmetsefabalik/rust-mongodb-example](https://github.com/mehmetsefabalik/rust-mongodb-example).

 ## Prerequisites
-- ssl installed (e. g.
-OpenSSL) if using local deployment
 - rust and cargo installed if using local deployment
 - docker installed if using docker deployment